 SECURITY AND COMPLIANCE

 CMA stores all information it collects on servers accessible only by CMA employees and contractors.
-We use reasonable and current security methods to prevent unauthorized access, unauthorized disclosure, loss, and destruction; maintain data accuracy; and ensure correct use of information.
+We use reasonable and current security methods to prevent unauthorized access, unauthorized disclosure, loss, and destruction; maintain data accuracy, and ensure the correct use of information.
 Account information and profiles are password-protected.
 We recommend that CMA members and any others with password-protected access to the CMA website not divulge their password to anyone and take adequate precautions to ensure that their password is not accessible to third parties.
 Although we try to protect any information transmitted to us, we cannot ensure or guarantee the security of it, and users do so at their own risk.
 When CMA employs contractors that may have access to personal information, we require that they maintain, use, and disclose any information provided by CMA in a manner consistent with this policy.

 INTERNATIONAL DATA TRANSFERS

 Data may be collected and accessed by CMA at locations both inside and outside the United States.
 All data collected by CMA will be stored on servers located in the United States, which means that data provided by individuals located outside the United States will be transferred into the United States.
-Individuals located outside the United States should understand that the protections afforded to personal information in the United States may be different that those provided in other countries.
+Individuals located outside the United States should understand that the protections afforded to personal information in the United States may be different from those provided in other countries.

 DATA QUALITY AND ACCESS